Best Weather Station Manufacturer | Coda Sensors

 Tipping Bucket Rain Gauge Diagram

 The tipping bucket rain gauge is a common tool for measuring rainfall.
 It is known for its simple design.
-The device mainly includes a special tipping bucket and sensors that are connected.
+The device has a special tipping bucket and sensors that are connected to it.

-The device works by letting rainwater flow into a bucket that tilts.
-When enough rainwater collects in the bucket, it tips over and empties.
+The device lets rainwater flow into a bucket that tilts.
+When the bucket fills with enough rainwater, it tips over and spills out.

 A sensor tracks this action.
 Each tip measures a certain amount of rain.
 You can find the total rainfall by counting the bucket tips.